AntonPopoff/android-color-wheel/README.md

 #### Brightness

-It's impossible to pick all different colors from `ColorWheel` since it's only 2 dimensional and value(brightness) component of it is always set to `1`.
+It's impossible to pick all different colors from `ColorWheel` since it's only 2 dimensional and the value(brightness) component of it is always set to `1`.

 To compensate that you can use `GradientSeekBar` and its `setBlackToColor(color)` extension.
 This method sets black color as